AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

       return 0;
    }

 Run the above code.
 You will notice that :c:`a != b`!
 If we look at the output of the last :c:`printf` statement we will see the problem. :c:`a` is an unsigned number where :c:`b` is a signed number.
 We stored a value of :c:`0xFF` in both variables, but :c:`a` treated this as the decimal number :c:`255` while b treated this as the decimal number :c:`-1`.
-When we compare the two variables, of course they aren't equal; but thats not very intuitive.
-Lets look at the equivalent Ada example:
+When we compare the two variables, of course they aren't equal; but that's not very intuitive.
+Let's look at the equivalent Ada example:

 .. code:: ada
    :class: ada-expect-compile-error